algorand-devrel/demo-abi/js/README.md

 npm install
 ```

-TODO: provide methods to pull funded accts
-Change the hardcoded mnemonic to a funded account in your sandbox (`sandbox goal account export -a $ADDR`)

 run `npx ts-node abi.ts`

 This should print out some logs about what its doing.

-Currently (12/1/21) the JS SDK does not support foreign types in ABI method calls.

 Happy Hacking :)